 Small group touring offers a personal experience as the client to Guide ratio is low and the experienced Guides can easily pass on their local knowledge.

 All tours are conducted at a relaxed pace to allow sufficient time to truly experience each attraction and are ideally suited to photographers who may require just that little bit of extra time.

-A fully guided tour leaving the Hobart CBD at 8.30am, returning between 4pm and 50pm every Tuesday.
+A fully guided tour leaving the Hobart Central Business District at 8.30am, returning between 4pm and 5pm every Tuesday.

 Travel along the Derwent River past farmland, vineyards and hop fields.

-Experience the grandeur of the worlds tallest flowering plants, the majestic Swamp Gums of the Styx River Valley.
+Experience the grandeur of the world’s tallest flowering plants, the majestic Giant Ash trees of the Styx River Valley.

 Explore Mount Field National Park with a walk through the forest to Russell Falls.

 National Parks Entry and Morning Tea included in cost of tour.